maystey/uct_nassp_cm2020/_build/basics/comments.md

 # Comments
 <!--- Add a section about using comments as headers? -->

-Comments make it possible to write messages in our scripts that are not to be read by the computer but fellow humans.
+Comments make it possible to write messages in our scripts that are not to be read by the computer, but fellow humans.

 In Python you can write an in-line comment by using the `#` symbol.
 Everything after this symbol until the end of the line will be considered a part of the comment and the computer will not read this as code.
 For example: